kyma-project/api-gateway/docs/contributor/adr/0011-rate-limit.md

 ## Consequences

-New controller for the new RateLimit CRD needs to be implemented as a part of the APIGateway module.
+A new controller for the new RateLimit CRD must be implemented as a part of the API Gateway module.
 The new RateLimit CR can be used to set rate limits in the cluster's service mesh without having to worry about possible changes in the Istio EnvoyFilter resources.
 Nevertheless, EnvoyFilter is complex and since its API is not stable yet, the current RateLimit CR will be provided in `v1alpha1` version and might be changed in the future releases.